peddineni3699/td_pproject_2/README.md

 #### The input value is correctly encrypted or decrypted using the chosen cipher and the output is displayed on the screen.

-#### Ensure that all items on the [Student Project Submission Checklist](http://treehouse-techdegree.s3.amazonaws.com/Student-Project-Submission-Checklist.pdf) are completed.

 #### *General Guidelines*
 * Include informative information docstrings in functions and/or methods.